dlang-tour/english/welcome/welcome-to-d.md

 Click the run button (or `Ctrl-enter`) to compile and run it.

-To navigate this tour, either use the "`<` previous" and "next `>`" links at the bottom, or else go straight to particular sections using the menus at the top.
+To navigate this tour, either use the "`<` previous" and "next `>`" links at the bottom (or left and right arrow keys), or else go straight to particular sections using the menus at the top.

 ### Contributing